sensu-plugins/sensu-plugins-memory-checks/README.md

 **Users who need to use `check-ram.rb` must install build tools, including GCC**.
 This usually requires two steps but can vary based on your distribution and Ruby setup:

 1. Install `gcc`.
 If you are on a Debian system, GCC is located in the `build-essential` package.
+On RHEL systems, `yum groupinstall "Development tools" ` will provide the required packages.
 2. Install the `vmstat` gem into the path from which Sensu gems are expected to run, `sudo /opt/sensu/embedded/bin/gem install vmstat --no-rdoc --no-ri`, or the equivalent for installing Sensu gems in your configuration management system.

 ### Certification verification